animalnexus/feedr/README.md

 ## Help

+** Note: ** These tutorials are woefully out of data.
+Function use and names has been updated and the tutorials will be updated to match soon.

 An overview of this package and how to use the functions is accessible [here](http://steffi.ca/thinkR/feedr.html).

 This is also accessible as a vignette in R, provided you install the package with vignettes built: